hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/Coordinator.md

 ### Controlling Test Duration

-The duration of a single test can be controlled using the `--duration` argument.
+You can control the duration of a single test using the `--duration` argument.
 The default duration is 60 seconds.
-However, you can specify your own durations using *m* for minutes, *d* for days or *s* for seconds with this argument.
+You can specify your own durations using *m* for minutes, *d* for days or *s* for seconds with this argument.

 You can see the usage of the `--duration` argument in the following example commands.